old-square-eyes/xiaozhi-esphome/devices/Under_Development/Modular/README.md

   - moved micro wake words to main and left only "okay nabu" in core, this gives a wider selection of mmw's without loading all
 ---

-## Older versions of Modular can be found in /OLD/ if wanting to revert to a previous version.

----

 ## Previous Changes (before resetting to Modular 1.00)